shadow-robot/sr_core/pull_request_template.md

 ## Checklist

 _Put an `x` in the boxes that apply.
 You can also fill these out after creating the PR.
-This is a reminder of what we should look for before merging this code._
+This is a reminder of what we should look for before merging this code.
+I have:_

-- [ ] I have read and follow the [contributing guidelines](https://github.com/shadow-robot/sr_documentation/blob/F%23SRC-3083_Contributing_guide/CONTRIBUTING.md).
+- [ ] Read and follow the [contributing guidelines](https://github.com/shadow-robot/sr_documentation/blob/F%23SRC-3083_Contributing_guide/CONTRIBUTING.md).
-- [ ] I have checked that all tests pass with my changes
+- [ ] Checked that all tests pass with my changes
-- [ ] I have added tests (automatic or manual) that prove the fix is effective or that the feature works
+- [ ] Added tests (automatic or manual) that prove the fix is effective or that the feature works
-- [ ] I have added necessary documentation (if appropriate)
+- [ ] Added necessary documentation (if appropriate)
-- [ ] I have added the corresponding license to each file and updated the year of any one that you modified.
+- [ ] Added the corresponding license to each file and updated the year of any one that you modified.
-- [ ] I have tested on real hardware (if appropriate)
+- [ ] Tested on real hardware (if appropriate)